Claude Code Agent Monitor

 Data Export

 Download all sessions, agents, events, token usage, and pricing rules as a single JSON file for backup or analysis.
+Includes full event history, model metadata, and cost breakdowns in one portable archive.

 System Info